 - 7g fast-action dried yeast

 - 250g rye flour 200g strong bread flour, plus extra for dusting

 - 2 tsp caraway seeds

-Check the milk temperature, it should be luke warm or as they say blood temperature, so it means below 36°C is fine.
-If it feels too warm leave it to cool down, otherwise you will kill the yeast.
+Place the milk, water and sugar in a small saucepan and heat just until sugar dissolves.
+Check the milk temperature, it should be luke warm, or as they say blood temperature, so it means below 36°C is fine.
+If it feels too warm leave it to cool down.
+Otherwise, you will kill the yeast.

 Stir in the yeast and leave for 10 minutes or until there a light foam forms at the surface.
 Put the rye and bread flour in a large bowl, add the salt and caraway seeds.
 Pour the yeast mixture and mix with a wooden spoon and then knead it on a floured surface until dough is smooth and elastic (about 10 minutes).
 You can use a stand mixer as well.
 Put the dough into the lightly oiled bowl, cover it with a cling film and leave to rest for 1½ hour or until it has doubled in size.

 Punch the dough to deflate and knead it for a minute.
 Form it into the ball and put into the floured basket or a bowl covered with floured tea towel.

 Leave it for 40-50 minutes or until the dough doubled in size.
 Put the cast iron pan into the oven and heat it to 240°C. Put the risen dough into the heated pan.
 Cut it a few time with a sharp knife at the top.
 Bake for 25 minutes and take the lid off.
 Bake for 10 more minutes or until golden.
 Cool for at least 20 minutes before serving.